spruceholdings/rugged-frontend/README.md

 This is a 3 Page Application, but doesn't change it's URL.
 It's starting URL is https://spruceholdings.github.io/rugged-frontend/

+We'd like for you to create 2 tests, 1 for the success case, and 1 for the failure case.
+There is an "Other" case, but that's so that the page doesn't do nothing if something is wrong.

 ## First Page

 The first page is a full screen "Header" with a little bit of text and a button to push if you scroll down.
 The button will take you to the form with some input elements.